-Year 1 and 2 (Discovers) and Year 3 and 4 (inventors) are working on a yearly cycle.
-Year 5 and 6 (Innovators) are working on two year cycles to allow planning and sharing of resources across the whole hub.
+Children at Stoke Bishop will be able to know more and remember more about Geography as they develop their understanding of the Geographical concepts and expand and revisit key vocabulary.
+As hubs planning is undertaken in a two year cycle, this encourages effective planning and sharing of resources as wekk as skills to be drawn on effectively by all team members.
 Teachers plan the curriculum topics to fit into their overall curriculum in the best possible way to ensure cross curricular learning takes place.
-Though a variety of creative and practical activities, geography skills and knowledge are taught and built upon as the children progress through their time at Stoke Bishop.
+Though a variety of creative and practical activities, Geography skills and knowledge are taught and built upon as the children progress through their time at Stoke Bishop.

 Geography is lead and monitored by class teachers and planned using objectives from the National Curriculum.
 Skills are specified to teachers but they are given the freedom to plan and deliver lessons.
 Children will be assessed against the National Curriculum objectives as, Pre-Key stage, Working towards, At Expected and Above, 2 times a year.
 Weekly and monthly mini ‘low stakes’ tests will take place in class in an accessible and engaging format using the online tool ‘Plickers’.
 Teachers will also use the work children are recording within their books to support their overall judgement of how well each individual child is doing in Geography.
 This will be in line with the assessments written in children’s learning meeting reports.

 Learning Journey and Concepts